JustusAvramenko/delenda_est/README.md

 MISCELLANEOUS ADD-ONS
 =================================================
 - Groves are a new type of tree resource I wish to replace most trees with.
 - I am experimenting trying to help pathfinding performance by allowing units to walk through trees.
 For the most part this looks okay and doesn't look bad.
-There are a few ways to make this better though, which can be discussed: Walls should be placeable over trees, removing the trees in the process; Groves could allow for ambush tactics by barbarian cis; Siege weapons should still path around groves at least.
+There are a few ways to make this better though, which can be discussed: Walls should be placeable over trees, removing the trees in the process; Groves could allow for ambush tactics by barbarian civs; Siege weapons should still path around groves at least.
 - Updated Neareastern Badlands (2) to be smaller.
 The original was too big for 2 players.
 - Updated a lot of the Sandbox demo maps for each civ.
 - Experimented with some of Enrique's new unit meshes.
 Use keyword "test" in Atlas to find those entities.